Confidence-building defense: Investigation and evaluation

 The basics of the SAS approach – namely the synergetic interaction of mobile intervention with quasi-static web elements – was outlined as early as 1980.
 It then took about four years to develop a detailed concept for ground troops – with designs for maritime and air forces to follow.
 The degree of specification of the ground force element was sufficient to render possible meaningful critical investigation and evaluation.
 Systematic qualitative evaluations were conducted by Egbert Boeker at Amsterdam Free University, Karsten Voigt, a member of the German Bundestag, with his advisory team, and a group of military officers on behalf of the Austrian National Defence Academy (Landesverteidigungsakademie (LVAk)).

 All evaluations concluded that the SAS approach offered a viable combination of military efficiency with the potential of defusing the military confrontation in Central Europe: thereby enhancing stability.
-The validity of these evaluations was broadly supported by computer-based operational research examining "reactive defense" models conducted at the Bundeswehr University Munich of the German Armed Forces.
+The validity of these evaluations was broadly supported by computer-based operational research examining "reactive defense" models conducted at the University of the Bundeswehr Munich of the German Armed Forces.